Limych/media_player.linkplay/README.md

 ## Specific commands

-Linkplay devices support some commands through the API, this is a wrapper to be able to use these in Home Assistant scripts of automations if needed:
+Linkplay devices support some commands through the API, this is a wrapper to be able to use these in Home Assistant:
 ```yaml
     - service: linkplay.command
       data: